Center for Growth / Self-Esteem Therapy in Philadelphia: What is Self-Esteem?

 As a concept you can understand that low self-esteem would be the opposite of healthy self-esteem, and would thus bring with it some challenges both personally and professionally.
 But what does low self-esteem look like?
 People who have low self-esteem will usually be highly critical of them self and others.
 They will have a strong desire and need to please others and often have trouble making decisions for them self because they need to constantly check-in with other’s opinions.
 People who have low self-esteem might also have seriously high standards of them self and feel like a complete failure if they’re not absolutely perfect.
 This can cause them to feel guilty for not living up or envious of people who don’t have to deal with so much stress.
-People with low self-esteem tend to focus more on their shortcomings, and feel unworthy of achieving their goals.
+People living in Philadelphia with low self-esteem tend to focus more on their shortcomings, and feel unworthy of achieving their goals.

 So it’s pretty clear to see that there are lots of benefits to having self-esteem like motivation, achievement, confidence, and acceptance; yet, a lot of people will identify themselves as having low self-esteem.
 So how does one person have good self-esteem and another low self-esteem?
 One prominent theory about self-esteem is that it is directly related to the way people think about them selves.
-Researchers in the field of Psychology and many therapists propose that low self-esteem is determined by having negative thoughts and core beliefs about yourself. (link to other tip).
+Researchers in the field of Psychology and many therapists propose that low self-esteem is determined by having negative thoughts and core beliefs about yourself.
 Some common thoughts and core beliefs that are shown to affect self-esteem are:

 - Overgeneralizing: Using absolute words like always, never, no one, every one.
 “I never win.”